 So, the entire Spiti Valley is located at a high altitude, between 3000 to 4600 meters.
 It is cold and barren and this is what gives us the unique landscapes.
 It was not easily accessible until recently and proper roads have come up only in recent decades.
 So, this tourism boom here is pretty new.
-Nevertheless, people are known for hospitality and nowadays most of the families depend on tourism.
+Nevertheless, people are known for hospitality and nowadays most of families depend on tourism.

-As you can see from the map above, it is sandwiched by high mountains of Kinnaur, Tibet, Ladakh, and Lahaul from all sides.
+As you can see from the map above, it is sandwiched by the high mountains of Kinnaur, Tibet, Ladakh, and Lahaul from all sides.
 Here, do note two things…

 Spiti is a part of Lahaul and Spiti District.
 However, Lahaul is a completely different region centered around Keylong town located to the west of Spiti.
 They may look adjacent but these are such difficult terrains that you won’t even get a direct bus from Kaza to Keylong.
 The highway to Ladakh goes through Lahaul.